raspberrypilearning/animated-story/en/step_3.md

 **Test:**

 + Click the **Run** button.
 + Scroll down.
+Do you see the images you added?

-All the images are still `spinner.gif`
+All the images are still `spinner.gif`.
+This is because the `src` property sets the image to display.

 --- /task ---